Canvases: A new way to curate, collaborate and share (pilot)

-Without having to leave your workspace, create or edit a canvas using all of the familiar features you’re used to in Slack: collaborate and format content intuitively, mention teammates directly, and share in channels!
+Without having to leave your workspace, create or edit a canvas using all of the familiar features that you’re used to in Slack: collaborate and format content intuitively, mention teammates directly and share in channels!

 Note: We’re piloting canvases with a small number of customers.
-Hold tight!
+Sit tight!
 We’ll share an update when the feature is available to everyone.

 What is a canvas?

-- Formerly known as spaces, canvases are a tool to help teams organize, curate, collaborate, and share information — completely connected to your Slack workspace.
+- Formerly known as spaces, canvases are a tool to help teams organise, curate, collaborate and share information – completely connected to your Slack workspace.

-- Create a canvas for anything you’re working on — meeting notes, project briefs, or checklists — then share it in the appropriate Slack channel.
+- Create a canvas for anything that you’re working on – meeting notes, project briefs or checklists – then share it in the appropriate Slack channel.
 You can even have private canvases for select eyes only.